Francesco Botticini: Early work

 Botticini was born in Florence in 1446.
 His father was Giovanni di Domenico di Piero, a naibaio, or painter of playing cards, from whom he probably received his initial artistic training.
 By 22 July 1459 was a salaried assistant in the workshop of Neri di Bicci.
 Botticini left Neri's workshop in 24 July 1460.
 He eventually came into contact with Andrea del Verrocchio, in whose workshop he would have met Leonardo da Vinci, Lorenzo di Credi, Domenico Ghirlandaio, and Pietro Perugino.
-Though Botticini's presence in Verrocchio's studio is not documented, it is often inferred on the basis of style.
+Although Botticini's presence in Verrocchio's studio is not documented, it is often inferred on the basis of style.
 Botticini opened his own workshop by 1469, as reported in an arbitration document from that year.
 He remained close with his father, who oversaw his working contracts until 1475, when he filed for emancipation.
 The emancipation was granted in 1477, according to legal records.

 Saint Nicolas Enthroned between Saints Catherine, Lucy, Margaret and Apollonia, circa 1465.
 Tokyo, National Museum of Western Art.

 Botticini's earliest works include the Saint Nicholas and Four Female Saints at the National Museum of Western Art, Tokyo, a Saint Sebastian at the Metropolitan Museum of Art, New York, and a Madonna adoring the Child at the Birmingham Museum of Art in Alabama.
 His earliest dated work is an altarpiece of the Madonna and Child with Saints Sebastian, Pancras, Sebastian and Peter (1471) at the Musée Jacquemart-André, Paris, which is painted under the strong influence of Verrocchio.
-The Saint Monica Enthroned with Augustinian Nuns in Santo Spirito, Florence, is usually dated-also dated-to this year, as is the famous Three Archangels with the Young Tobias at the Uffizi.
+The Saint Monica Enthroned with Augustinian Nuns in Santo Spirito, Florence, is usually dated to this year, as is the famous Three Archangels with the Young Tobias at the Uffizi.
+(Note: Otherwise dated to 1470.)